kratman/ChatBot/Knowledge/README.md

 ### Formats

-The memory files are created by writing the dictories and arrays to a file in a format that is easy to read at run time.
+The memory files are created by writing the dictionaries and arrays to a file in a format that is easy to read at run time.